gitlzzz/ATLAS/docs/source/input_active_learning.md

   - **Description**: AiiDA scheduler options for safeguard calculations.
   - **Type**: `(dict)`

-#### Safeguard MD Parameters - `[safeguard.md_parameters]`

-MD simulation parameters for safeguard.
-These settings will override the general MD settings for the safeguard simulations.
-This section supports the same parameters as the `md.parameters` section.

 - {alt}`temperature_list_K`:
   - **Description**: List of different temperatures (in K) for MD simulations.
   - **Type**: `(list[float])`